cityofcapetown/ds_code_challenge/README.md

 Please log the time taken to perform the operations described, and within reason, try to optimise latency and computational resources used.
 Please also note the comments above about the nature of the code that we expect.

-### 2. Initial Data Transformation (if applying for a Data Engineering and/or Science Position)
+### 2. Initial Data Transformation (if applying for a Data Engineering and/or Science Position and Visualisation Engineer)
 Join the equivalent of the contents of the file `city-hex-polygons-8.geojson` to the service request dataset, such that each service request is assigned to a single H3 resolution level 8 hexagon.
 Use the `sr_hex.csv` file to validate your work.

 For any requests where the `Latitude` and `Longitude` fields are empty, set the index value to `0`.